 Extra activities for people who want to be more proactive in their Arks

-The aim of the Ark is to create habitats and maximise the diversity and sanctuary available on your land.
+The aim of We are the Ark is to create habitats and maximize the diversity and sanctuary available on your land.
 Some people may have the time and energy to strengthen the ecosystem services offered by their land.
-I have listed some ideas to start you off.

 • Get a look at who’s come to stay!

 Set up a night vision, motion sensitive camera to catch sight of the families that take shelter in your Ark.